-In your 50s and 60’s, you are either planning for retirement or coming to terms with the fact that you no longer have a monthly salary.
+If you’re in the over 50s or over 60’s age bracket, you are likely to either be planning for retirement or coming to terms with the fact that you no longer have a monthly salary.
 By this time you should be done experimenting with different savings and investment options.
-If you saved in a lifetime ISA dedicated to retirement savings it should be maturing and you now have to think of better ISAs that suit your new lifestyle.
+If you saved into a lifetime ISA dedicated to retirement savings it should be maturing and you now have to think of better ISAs that suit your new lifestyle.

 Why consider ISAs when planning for your retirement?